TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

          function name

    Description
-         Calling a PHP function or method in a class, passing the current content to the function as first parameter and any properties as second parameter.
+         Calls the provided PHP function.
+If you specify the name with a '->' in it, then it is interpreted as a call to a method in a class.

+         Two parameters are sent to the PHP function: As first parameter a content variable, which contains the current content.
+This is the value to be processed.
+As second parameter any sub-properties of postUserFuncInt are provided to the function.

          The result will be rendered non-cached, outside the main page-rendering.
 Please see the description of the cObject USER\_INT and the cObject PHP\_SCRIPT\_INT (which you find in the appendix "PHP include scripts") for in-depth information.

          Supplied by Jens Ellerbrock